zyle-geralde/BisayaInterpreter/README.md

 fix later:
-rearding the & and $. when placed in a character or string should be treated as a concatination or nextline
+rearding the & and $. when placed in a character or string should be treated as a concatination or nextline variable declaration should handle identifiers.
+Currently, it will return an error if declared with identifier

 Note - Go to Bisaya++copy.js